secretflow/spu/docs/reference/np_op_status.md

 # Overview

 SPU recommends users to use JAX as frontend language to write logics.
 We found most of users would utilize **jax.numpy** modules in their programs.
-We have conducted tests with some *selected* Operators for referrence.
+We have conducted tests with some *selected* Operators for reference.

 Just keep in mind, if you couldn't find a **jax.numpy** operator in this list, it doesn't mean it's not supported.
 We just did't test it, e.g. jax.numpy.sort.
 And we don't test other **JAX** modules at this moment.